pw4rn3r/ECE382/notes/L19/index.md

 - Compilers
 - Introduction to C

-## Admin
+## Introduction
-- Talk about GRs
-    - Overall, pretty rough
-        - Some of that is on me
-            - GR was a bit long
-            - A couple of questions a little unclear
-        - Some of that is on you
-            - Not enough to just get something working on a lab or survive a HW
-            - You need to **understand** what's going on
-            - I have high expectations for you and that's not going to change
-- Give me some time on the Labs

-Ok, so we're through the first big block.
-In previous years, assembly was all we did during this class.
-But this year we're expecting you to learn even more and move even faster.
-These next 4 lessons used to be the first 5 lessons of ECE383.

-We've learned about the MSP430 and its instruction set.
+At this point in the course we have learned about the MSP430 and its instruction set.
 We've learned some assembly programming constructs and implemented a few programs.
 We've learned about some of the subsystems on our chip and used SPI.

 But most engineers and developers don't program in assembly.